imyashkale/portfolio/docs/projects/urlify-hub.md

 date: 2023-12-25 11:34:00
 description:
 tags:
+  - Go
   - Kubernetes
   - Microservices
 ---
+!!! danger "In Development"
+    URLify Hub is currently under active development and not yet available for public use.
+Stay tuned for updates!

 The URL Shortener project employs a microservices architecture to efficiently manage and redirect URLs.
 It integrates URL processing, analytics, and database services, ensuring high scalability and performance for web applications.